-It is a physical and mental focusing practice aiming at relaxing then controlling mind and body .
+It is a physical and mental focusing practice aiming at relaxing and then controlling the mind and body.

 You will discover your inner wonders by quieting and controlling your ego-centered mind.
-Is it hard ?
-No as long you have the will, patience, discipline, perseverance, a non judgmental attitude toward your daily practice and a teacher to help you and to "reboot" your practice at least once a week during our group session.
+Is it hard?
+No, as long you have the will, patience, discipline, perseverance, a non-judgmental attitude toward your daily practice, and a teacher to help you and to "reboot" your practice at least once a week during our group session.
 The teacher will also assess your progress if the request is made.
-Group meditation is at least twice as effective than solo practice.
+Group meditation is at least twice as effective as solo practice.

 The practice of meditation is cumulative that is its beneficial effects will grow regarding how you perceive life.
-However and contrary with learning piano, the quality of the practice will always vary with ups and downs.
-After 80years of practice, the Dalai Lama is still, quite often, struggling with the quality of his meditation!
+However and contrary to learning piano, the quality of the practice will always vary with ups and downs.
+After 80 years of practice, the Dalai Lama is still, quite often, struggling with the quality of his meditation!